CSCI310Team5/SampleFit/SampleFit/Tasks.md

 ✅ 2.
 For a record of what needs to change: workout history UI in Me should change to reflect the requirement from previous homework.

 ## Networking
-1. You can delay implementing networking code by faking the network result first (like all the functions currently in it).
+✅1.
+You can delay implementing networking code by faking the network result first (like all the functions currently in it).
 ✅2.
 Prioritize Sign Up / Sign In / Sign Out functionalities first.
 These are specified by the homework 3 requirements.
     ✅a.
 Ask the backend to remove password checking on any sign up / sign in.
 This is currently NOT handled on the frontend.
     ✅b.
 In the sign Up / Sign In / Sign Out functionalities, serialize AuthenticiationState to a JSON object that the backend wants.
     ✅c.
 Send the JSON object over the network using URLSession APIs.
-3. In NetworkQueryController, add functions which retrieves all necessary information in PublicProfile.
+✅3.
+In NetworkQueryController, add functions which retrieves all necessary information in PublicProfile.
-4. In NetworkQueryController, add functions which retrieves all necessary information in PrivateInformation.
+✅ 4.
+In NetworkQueryController, add functions which retrieves all necessary information in PrivateInformation.
+5. for PrivateInformation: Need exerciseFeeds, not sure what is required and where to do